-Ever since the movie of the same name, the world is well aware of the cute native inhabitants of this island country.
+Ever since the movie of the same name, the world is well aware of the cute native inhabitants of the island country of Madagascar.
 It is here, in this surprisingly large and untouched island that the lemur species count into the 70’s as well as countless other endemic species of wildlife and flora that have evolved uninterrupted from the outside world.
-Although the tourist infrastructure is not advanced here – you won’t find a Starbucks or Sheraton – that is exactly why one should go and visit this place of plenty before everyone else does.
+Although the tourist infrastructure is not advanced here – you won’t find a Starbucks – that is exactly why one should go and visit this place of plenty before everyone else does.

 The best advice I can give anyone considering a trip to Madagascar can be summed up in the local phrase of ‘mora mora’.
 The closest literal translation is ‘slowly slowly’ but, depending on the particular situation, it could mean slow down, take it easy, be patient, or relax – things will happen when they happen.
 The concept is certainly a stark contrast to a hectic Western way of life but once you understand the necessity to ‘go with the flow’ you’ll enjoy your Madagascar experience even more.